The Magic Portal

 The Magic Portal is a 1989 live-action/stop motion animated sci-fi adventure short film written, produced and directed by Lindsay Fleay.
 Filmed with the Lego line of construction toys, the film is considered to be a significant example of early brickfilms.
 The film tells the story of an astronaut that finds a mysterious portal that transports him and his crew to strange and wondrous worlds.
 Fleay appears in a live-action role.

-Initially met with threats of legal action by Lego, the film was referenced in the 2014 film The Lego Movie.